my1396/SSR-Spatial-Interpolation/README.md

 | modelEvaluation_git.R    | Evaluates model performance           |
 | Visualization_git.R      | Plots SSR trends                      |

-* Folder `data` includes a sample dataset, together with six folders corresponding to relavent model outputs/results for six continents.
+* The folder `data` includes a sample dataset, together with six folders corresponding to relavent model outputs/results for six continents.

-* Folder `plot` is the directory to store output figures from the programs.
+* The folder `plot` is the directory to store output figures from the programs.